The correlation between the 500 pc scale molecular gas masses and AGN powers for massive elliptical galaxies: Data Reduction

 \section{Data Reduction}

 We analyzed archival ALMA observations of CO line emissions from the cold gas in massive elliptical galaxies at the center of galaxy clusters, and we investigated relations between the cold gas and the AGN activity.
 Targets were selected from those studied in \citet{2019A&A...631A..22O} and \citet{2019MNRAS.490.3025R}.
 From the sample, we chose the ones for which AGN jet powers ($P_{\rm cav}$) have been estimated through observations of X-ray cavities.
 Moreover, we chose those for which the inner 500~pc (1~kpc in diameter) is resolved with ALMA.
-The selected sample includes M87 and RXJ0821$+$0752.
-However, the molecular gas detected in M87 is located in the outer region of the galaxy and has no connection to the AGN \citep{2018MNRAS.475.3004S}, and the data of RXJ0821+0752 are poorly calibrated because of an issue of water vapor radiometer \citep{2017ApJ...848..101V}.
+The selected sample includes M87 and RXJ~0821$+$0752.
+However, the molecular gas detected in M87 is located in the outer region of the galaxy and has no connection to the AGN \citep{2018MNRAS.475.3004S}, and the data of RXJ~0821+0752 are poorly calibrated because of an issue of water vapor radiometer \citep{2017ApJ...848..101V}.
 Thus, we did not include them in our sample.
 The list of the 9 remaining galaxies are shown in table~\ref{tab:obs}.
 We call the central galaxies by the names of their host clusters.
 The galaxy redshifts $z$ are those determined by optical observations.

-The galaxies were observed with ALMA at frequencies corresponding to the CO(1-0), CO(2-1), or CO(3-2) rotational transition lines as well as at additional spectral windows that were used to image the mm/submm ($\sim 100$--300~GHz) continuum emission.
+The galaxies were observed with ALMA at frequencies corresponding to the CO(J=1-0), CO(J=2-1), or CO(J=3-2) rotational transition lines as well as at additional spectral windows that were used to image the mm/submm ($\sim 100$--300~GHz) continuum emission.
 The observations were single pointing ones centered on the AGNs, and they were calibrated using the appropriate version of Common Astronomy Software Application (CASA) software \citep{2007ASPC..376..127M} and ALMA Pipeline used for the quality assurance.
 Data sets taken in the early ALMA Cycles were calibrated by the EA ALMA Regional Center (EA-ARC) through the request via the ALMA Helpdesk because of unavailability of the recommended CASA version.
-We confirmed that maximum recoverable scales are much larger than 500~pc for all the targets.